dersnek/reddit-to-telegram/README.md

 To run it, you'll need some env variables set.
 ```
 RTT_AWS_ACCESS_KEY_ID= # Your AWS access key ID.
 Needed for AWS SimpleDB storage.
 RTT_AWS_REGION= # AWS region your SimpleDB will be hosted on.
-Beware, it's on available in all regions.
+Beware, it's not available in all regions.
 RTT_AWS_SECRET_ACCESS_KEY= # Your AWS access key ID.
 Needed for AWS SimpleDB storage.
 RTT_MAX_STORED_POSTS= # (Optional) Number of posts to store in the database to avoid duplicates, default is 25.
 RTT_REDDIT_CLIENT_ID= # Reddit app credentials to access API.
 Might not be needed depending on setup, reddit allows some requests without authentication.